op7ic/shadowbroker-smb-scanner/README.md

 # shadowbroker-smb-scanner

 Use shadowbroker tools to scan for vulnerable smb services.
 Comes with x86 libraries.
+Target List option should be list of IPs separated by newline.

 ### Help